 Doctors may recommend home care measures for spider bites in most children.
-They may prescribe pain relievers to reduce pain and often prescribe antibiotic ointments to the affected area.
-This may reduce the risk of infections.
+They may prescribe pain relievers to reduce pain and often prescribe antibiotic ointments to the affected area to reduce the risk of infection.
 A tetanus shot is usually given if the vaccine status of the child is not updated.

 In some cases, doctors may give antivenom against black widow spider venom.
-However, it is often avoided due to the possibility of anaphylactic reactions.
+However, it is often avoided due to the possibility of anaphylactic reactions, or severe allergic reactions.

 When To Call A Doctor?

-You may contact the pediatrician to clarify any concerns and seek home-care advice.
-Seek medical care in the following situations.
+You may contact your pediatrician to clarify any concerns and seek home-care advice.
+Be sure to seek medical care in the following situations:

-- Suspects black widow or brown recluse spider bite
+- You suspect a black widow or brown recluse spider has bitten your child

-- Muscle cramps, stomach cramps, and signs of infection such as fever and spreading redness
+- Muscle cramps, stomach cramps, signs of infection such as fever and spreading redness develop

 - Breathing problems and wheezing

 - Fast heart rate

 - Neurologic symptoms like agitation, headache, or confusion